 However, disparate systems have created silos of information, requiring manual processes to acquire, process or analyze data.
 As a result, the retail industry is looking to consolidate data sources and systems to accelerate data availability, processing, and strategy deployment.

 Many companies opt to create a data lake within an internal IT project.
 However, IT often cannot cleanse and normalize logistics data from so many different sources.
 With the sheer volume of data, it’s impossible to extract any intelligence without cleansing the data first.

 There are solution providers for all three streams of shipping, tracking and payment data, and they each focus on their piece.
-TMS providers are focused on the shipment record and ensuring that carriers are fulfilling their capacity promise through the measurement of tender acceptance.
+TMS providers focus on the shipment record and ensuring that carriers are fulfilling their capacity promise through the measurement of tender acceptance.
 Track & Trace providers concentrate on the in-transit and delivery information through the measurement of exceptions and on-time deliveries.
-Freight audit providers are focused on adherence to the contracts through the number of adjustments/short pays.
+Freight audit providers focus on adherence to the contracts through the number of adjustments/short pays.
 Some providers offer two of the three pieces and may provide increased efficiencies with their solution.

 The challenge for shippers and solution providers is matching invoice data to shipping orders and track and trace data.
 Often, invoices won’t match precisely to the original order, causing exceptions.
 Thus, shippers become dependent on their freight payment provider to reconcile exceptions.
 And without access to the cost-stream, true efficiencies in lanes, modes, and routes can’t be truly determined.